avirekghatia/golangr/README.md

 # golangr
-This is my experiment in learning golang with Cobra apps.
+This is my experiment in learning golang with Cobra cli apps.